FAQ 1: Is The RugBuddy economical in use?

 RugBuddy has been successfully on sale in the USA for 10 years now, where many houses are timber frame, without any problems.

 Does your house have insulation between the floor joists?
 Are you likely to cover the RugBuddy with something super insulating when it’s switched on?
 If the answer to either, or both, of these questions is ‘No’, then RugBuddy will be perfectly safe.

 As always, a little commonsense goes a long way!

 FAQ 7.
 Can I put furniture, e.g. an office chair, on top?

 Absolutely!
-Be careful not to place anything that will smother the RugBuddy (e.g. bean bags, mattresses, filing cabinets etc.) but any furniture on legs is fine.
+Be careful not to place anything that will smother the RugBuddy (e.g. bean bags, mattresses, filing cabinets etc.) but any furniture on legs, or feet, is fine.
 Even office chairs on castors won’t be a problem for your RugBuddy.

 FAQ 8.
 Is a RugBuddy safe in the bathroom?